 Types of visas

-The 2 most common visas are the temporary work skilled visa subclass 457, and the skilled independent visa subclass 189 (or 190):
+The 2 most common visas to get a job in Australia are the temporary work skilled visa subclass 457, and the skilled independent visa subclass 189 (or 190):

 - The 457 visa allows a skilled worker to work in Australia in a nominated occupation approved by a sponsor for up to four years, providing that the sponsor is an approved business.
 The 457 visa is great for getting a job in Australia before you migrate.